 A refreshing, contemporary telling of the classic story.
 Stern Marilla and her warm-hearted brother Matthew hoped to adopt a boy to work on their farm.
 But the orphanage sends young, befreckled Anne by mistake, and their lives will never be the same.
 Her warmth and wit affect everyone around her - even, eventually, the cold Marilla.
 We follow Anne through her rebellious years, her transformation into a young woman, and her romantic pairing with Gilbert.

 Audition requirements will be announced at a later date.
 There are roles for six women.
-Ron Boyle will direct.
+Ron Boyle will direct this production.

 About the Play

 The action is set in Truvy’s beauty salon in Chinquapin, Louisiana, where all the ladies who are “anybody” come to have their hair done.
 Helped by her eager new assistant, Annelle (who is not sure whether or not she is still married), the outspoken, wise-cracking Truvy dispenses shampoos and free advice to the town’s rich curmudgeon, Ouiser, ("I’m not crazy, I’ve just been in a bad mood for forty years"); an eccentric millionaire, Miss Clairee, who has a raging sweet tooth; and the local social leader, M’Lynn, whose daughter, Shelby (the prettiest girl in town), is about to marry a “good ole boy.”
 Filled with hilarious repartee and not a few acerbic but humorously revealing verbal collisions, the play moves toward tragedy when, in the second act, the spunky Shelby (who is a diabetic) risks pregnancy and forfeits her life.
 The sudden realization of their mortality affects the others, but also draws on the underlying strength—and love—which give the play, and its characters, the special quality to make them truly touching, funny and marvelously amiable company in good times and bad.